 If you have a little more time, combine your ponytail with a loose braid.
-Doing so gives your look a soft, romantic and summery feel.
+Doing so gives your look a soft, romantic, and summery feel.
 For these reasons, this is a great hairstyle for weekend brunch or a casual date night.
-This hairstyle is also very flattering on ombré or highlighted hair, as it will show off all the different tones.
+This hairstyle is also very flattering on ombré hair or highlighted hair, as it will show off all the different tones.
 Braids require thick long hair, so clip-in hair extensions could be a good option if you’re combining them with your ponytail.

-Ponytail with Weave
+11. Ponytail + Weave

 Sewn-in weaves are not only great for protecting your natural hair, but they are also fantastic for creating a standout ponytail look.
 The sleek front, textured back version of the style creates a cool contrast that ensures all eyes will be on you.
-Glueing in a weave can damage your hair, so it’s usually best to avoid it.
+Gluing in a weave can damage your hair, so it’s usually best to avoid it.
 Instead, have the bundles sewn in by your stylist.
 To create a bold ponytail, make sure you ask for more bundles of hair and body wave or deep wave, so the hair doesn’t look thin or flat and is long enough to stand out.

 Because it’s such a simple hairstyle, some people can mistake a ponytail for being boring.
 However, this take on the classic is full of personality and is sure to turn heads.
 It combines the fresh, sporty feel of a high ponytail with the glamour of long, flowing curls.
 As a result, you can wear this style for day or night.
 It is a great way to show off your hair’s natural texture, volume and bounce or to try out extensions.

-Braided Ponytail for Black Hair
+14. Braided Ponytail for Black Hair

 A striking and protective style for Afro-textured hair is the braided ponytail.
 It combines braiding techniques with a long rope of hair, which you can either braid or leave loose.
 Cornrows and Fulani braids look amazing when paired with a chunky fishtail braid ponytail.
 To get a thicker ponytail, consider a weave or hair extensions.